На русском языке

 · 7 External links

-In the Lorentz-invariant theory of gravitation (LITG) the force of gravitation is considered as the two-component force, which depends on the gravitational field strength (gravitational acceleration) ~ \mathbf{\Gamma } and the gravitational torsion field ~ \mathbf{\Omega} :
+In Lorentz-invariant theory of gravitation (LITG) the force of gravitation is considered as two-component force, which depends on the gravitational field strength (gravitational acceleration) ~ \mathbf{\Gamma } and gravitational torsion field ~ \mathbf{\Omega} :

 ~ \mathbf{F} = M \mathbf{\Gamma }+ M \left[\mathbf{v} \times \mathbf{\Omega} \right],

-where ~M and ~\mathbf{v} are the mass and the velocity of the body moving in the gravitational field.
+where ~M and ~\mathbf{v} are the mass and velocity of a body moving in gravitational field.

-The torsion ~\mathbf{\Omega} in LITG up to a constant factor corresponds to the strength of the so-called gravitomagnetic field ~\mathbf{ H_g} in the general relativity (GTR).
-The cause of emergence of the torsion in LITG is the necessity to comply with the principle of Lorentz covariance for the gravitational field potentials in inertial reference frames.
+The torsion field ~\mathbf{\Omega} in LITG up to a constant factor corresponds to the strength of so-called gravitomagnetic field ~\mathbf{ H_g} in general relativity (GTR).
+The cause of emergence of the torsion field in LITG is the necessity to comply with the principle of Lorentz covariance for gravitational field potentials in inertial reference frames.
 [1]

-As the gravitational field strength, the torsion field contributes to the gravitational tensor, the gravitational stress-energy tensor, as well as the energy density of gravitational field:
+As the gravitational field strength, the torsion field contributes to gravitational tensor, gravitational stress-energy tensor, the energy density of gravitational field

-where ~ c_{g} is the speed of propagation of the gravitational influence or speed of gravity, ~ G is the gravitational constant,
+where ~c is the speed of light, ~ G is the gravitational constant,

 and Lagrangian for a particle in gravitational field.